List of characters in The Loud House franchise: Lance Loud

 Lance Loud (voiced by Rob Riggle) is Lynn Sr.'s athletic brother, Rita Loud's brother-in-law, and the children's paternal uncle who lives out in Petoskey Falls, Michigan where he is the proprietor of the Endur-Lance Gym.
 However, there are things he can't do because of his muscle mass like ziplining and swimming.
 He is first mentioned in "Home of the Fave" and made his first physical appearance in "'Twas the Fight Before Christmas".
 Compared to his brother Lynn, Lance has a rather muscly build.
 He has a wife named Sharon and raises three children: eldest son Shane, middle daughter Shelby, and youngest son Shiloh.
 In "Home of the Fave", Lance was mentioned to be the favorite son of Leonard and during a family Christmas gathering, an accident would drive them apart.
 During "'Twas the Fight Before Christmas", Lincoln along with his sisters would devise a plan to reunite his father with his brother at Camp Mastodon.
 Eventually, Lynn Sr. and Lance reconciled after working together to save Lincoln, Lori, and Shelby who were stranded on a swiftly-cracking sheet of ice at Lake Mastodon.
+In "One False Move", Uncle Lance moves his family to Royal Woods to be closer to the Endur-Lance Gym as they move in to the house on the same street as their relatives.